kekyo/DupeNukem/README.md

 General purpose `WebView` attachable independent messaging (RPC like) library.

-This library is intended for use with a browser component called `WebView` where asynchronous interoperation is not possible or is limited.
+This library is intended for use with a browser component called `WebView` (Edge2, CefSharp, Android, Celenium and etc) where asynchronous interoperation is not possible or is limited.
 It is also independent of any specific `WebView` implementation, so it can be applied to any `WebView` you use.
 The only requirement is to be able to send and receive strings to and from each other.